The two houses on the left are almost opposite the colour works bridge on Dale Road which is on the right, out of the shot

 up, perhaps asking some of the passers-by if they want to be taken somewhere.
 Matlock Bath's surgeon, Dr.

-Joseph Adam, lived in one half of this building in the late 1860s[1].
+Joseph Adam, lived in here in the late 1860s[1].
 He had

 been in Matlock Bath since the mid 1840s[4] and died in Matlock Dale in 1871.